irayje/project_2/testing.md

 To add the lambda functions to lamba create use the followings steps:

-- Prepare the zip.zip file.
+- Prepare the functions.zip file.
 - Start up a new s3 with a new bucket
 - Upload the zip to the bucket
 - Get file Path